 Power from the stud goes to a buss bar with four breaker positions holding Type 2 thermal breakers.
 The thermal breakers feed the rear lounge motor, the tank heater pads, and the battery disconnect switch.
-A position is left open to add a breaker for an optional solar panel.

 Power is routed from the battery disconnect switch to the 12-volt distribution panel and through its branch circuits to the rest of the touring coach.